Albert-Gao/NZ_YumE/README.md

 - [x] Running using SystemJS module version
 - [x] implementing one page of the application
 - [x] Testing and make it running so the whole design is safe
-- [ ] implementing the rest application
+- [x] implementing the rest application
-- [ ] Assemble whole architecture
+- [x] Assemble whole architecture
+- [ ] documenting library integrated
+- [ ] documenting
 - [ ] integrating testing library
-- [ ] documenting
 - [ ] testing